-Lock back doors or use gates for potentially dangerous areas such as bathrooms, basements, etc. Install window guards on upstairs windows and place outlet covers in all electrical outlets.
+- Your infant should remain in a car seat that is rear-facing for a minimum of 2 years.
+Check the height and weight requirements as you may need to invest in a larger rear facing convertible car seat as your child grows. - Lock back doors and use gates for potentially dangerous areas such as bathrooms, basements, etc. Install window guards on upstairs windows and place outlet covers in all electrical outlets.

-Report to us if your child eats paint chips (especially during renovations) or if you have any reason to suspect lead poisoning in your child.

-ALL poisons, household cleaners, paints, and medications MUST be locked up and out of reach.

-Prevent burns and scalds.
-Turn hot water thermostat to 120 degrees or less.
-This will help prevent severe scalding even if your child turned on the hot water.
+- Always directly supervise children around swimming pools, bathtubs, treadmills, exercise bikes, etc. Near or in water, keep your child close enough to touch to prevent drowning. - Lock away poisons, cleaning and lawn supplies, medications (even over-the-counter medications), etc. Poison control may be reached at 1-800-222-1222. - Report to us if your child eats paint chips, especially during renovations, or if you have any reason to suspect lead poisoning in your child. - Keep small chokeable objects away from your child. - Prevent burns and scalds.
+Turn the hot water thermostat to 120 degrees or less.
+This will help prevent severe scalding even if your child turned on the hot water accidentally.
 Keep all hot liquids out of reach and do not carry your child while carrying a hot liquid.
-Turn pan handles to the back of the stove and be especially concerned about irons, space heaters, and fireplaces.

-Guard against electrical injuries from appliances, cords, and plugs.

-Always directly supervise around swimming pools, bathtubs, treadmills, exercise bikes, etc.

-Remember that plastic bags and un-inflated balloons or balloon pieces are a potential choking and suffocation hazard.

-Consider carefully the safest method of carrying your child on a bicycle.
-If you decide to carry your child on a bicycle helmets are needed for both of you!
+Turn pan handles to the back of the stove and be especially cautious around irons, space heaters, fireplaces, and curling irons/hair straighteners. - Remember plastic bags and un-inflated balloons or balloon pieces are potential choking and suffocation hazards. - Consider carefully the safest method of carrying your child on a bicycle.
+If you decide to carry your child on a bicycle, helmets are needed for both of you! - If guns are owned, store unloaded and locked with ammunition locked separately from the gun.